 Both men and women would be served better by widespread awareness of tools like safe words and emphatic “NOs” without mixed messages – where a refusal is a flat out refusal and no persuasion is welcome that leave absolutely no room for misinterpretation.
 This is important for both responsible adult communication as well as practical safety for women.

 To say no, but continue other intimate touching, or remain accessible for further touch or escalate “I really like you, but…” type emotionally laden conversations, sends a mixed message that is very commonly interpreted as yes.
 If that is your intention, fantastic.
 I encourage you to attempt an eager “yes”, because any responsible lover will wait for you to get there.
 If you are undecided, it is better to voice that and explicitly state a temporarily refusal or “find out as we go along” type consent so that the man knows to check for your comfort, than give mixed messages that can take the situation outside your comfort zone rapidly or to blindside with a refusal.
+If you are clear that you do not want sex with this man, it is time to let the relationship cool and recognize that his sexual interest means that you cannot assume a friendship will continue unaltered.
+One side of the relationship is not like the other.
+Apart from mixed messages, it would be an unnecessary and unkind encouragement to keep provoking his interest.
+It might be better to have a cooling off period and let him reconnect if he is able to remain friends later.
 This is the honest communication – stating your status clearly.
-Of course, if you’ve been yes till something turns you off, blindsiding cannot be helped.
+Of course, if you’ve been yes till something turns you off, blindsiding cannot be helped and while being kind to the man is important, it must not come at your own cost.

 A person coerced into sex against his/her will has been wronged.
 But it does not follow that the wrong was deliberate unless that is also established.
 Sometimes bad judgment is just that.
 Sucks and wrong, but not a crime.